azige/moebooru-viewer/README.md

 ## Usage

 Check [Release](https://github.com/azige/moebooru-viewer/releases) for latest version.
 If you don't have Java Runtime on your system, browse [java.com](http://java.com) to download and install it.

+Extract files from the archive you downloaded.
+Then execute the script `run.bat` or `run.sh` (base on your OS) to start up the application.
+The script should works if you installed Java Runtime correctly.